devjoemedia/devjoemedia/README.md

-- 🔭 I’m currently working on Medica Appointment Booking App
+- 🔭 I’m currently working on a Medical Appointment Booking App
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help with understanding Backend Development, Authentication and System Design